Be prepared to pass your Texas HVAC licensing exam in less than two weeks*.

 Our course is based on the International Codes.
 Most states have adopted the International Codes, although they may bare the name of a state, such as New York State Mechanical Code or North Carolina Mechanical Code.

-States colored in pink have adopted the International Mechanical and Fuel Gas Codes
+States colored purple have adopted the International Mechanical and Fuel Gas Codes

 “I guarantee you will pass your exam or I will give you an immediate refund”